n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.lonescale.md

 On this page, you'll find a list of operations the LoneScale node supports, and links to more resources.

-!!! note "Credentials"
+/// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/lonescale/).
+///

-!!! note "Examples and templates"
+/// note | Examples and templates
 For usage examples and templates to help you get started, refer to n8n's [LoneScale integrations](https://n8n.io/integrations/lonescale/){:target=_blank .external-link} page.
+///
 ## Operations

 * List